Wood Bending Methods Compared

 Kerf Bending

-Kerf bending involves cutting parallel kerfs (saw cuts) across the back of a board, allowing the remaining material to flex.
-When bent to shape, the kerfs close, and the bent form can be locked in place.
+Kerf bending involves cutting parallel saw cuts across the back face of a board, allowing the remaining material to flex.
+When bent to shape, the kerfs close, and the curved form can be locked with glue or a backer material.

 How It Works

 Saw cuts at regular intervals weaken the board enough to allow bending.
-The kerfs close as the outside face stretches.
-Glue or a backer applied to the kerfed side locks the shape.
+The kerfs close on the inside of the curve as the outside face flexes.
+A backer applied to the kerfed face or glue injected into the closed kerfs locks the shape.
 The visible face remains smooth.

 Requirements

 A table saw or radial arm saw cuts consistent kerfs.
-Calculating kerf spacing for the desired curve radius involves some geometry or trial and error.
-A backer or fill material stabilizes the bent form.
+Calculating kerf spacing for a specific curve radius involves geometry or trial-and-error on scrap.
+A backer or filler material stabilizes the final bent form.

 Advantages

-Kerf bending uses simple equipment everyone has.
-The technique works well for architectural curves like curved trim and fascia.
-No steam or special materials are required.
+Kerf bending uses equipment every shop already has.
+The technique works well for architectural curves — curved trim, fascia, cabinet carcass curves.
+No special materials or steaming equipment are needed.

 Limitations

 The kerfed face must be hidden.
-Structural strength is compromised by the cuts.
-Very tight curves require extremely close kerf spacing.
-The technique suits specific applications rather than general furniture curves.
+Structural strength is reduced by the cuts.
+Very tight curves require kerfs so close together that you’re barely leaving material between cuts.
+The technique has specific appropriate applications rather than being a general-purpose solution.

 Coopered Curves